Patient Condition Guide: Cannabis and Coronavirus (COVID-19)

 If you are looking to determine if you qualify for medical cannabis as a result of a COVID-19 infection, visit your state’s medical marijuana program website to learn more.

-Is it safer to eat edibles than to smoke marijuana?
+Is it safer to eat edibles than to smoke marijuana if coping with COVID?

 When considering COVID-19, yes, it is safer to eat edibles rather than smoke.
-There is no irritation of the lungs and airways when consuming edibles, and there is less likelihood you will be sharing a product with another consumer.
+There is no irritation of the lungs and airways when consuming edibles, and you will be less likely to share a product with another consumer.

 Is a COVID-19 infection an eligible medical condition for a cannabis med card?